 The Global Voice Acting Academy has published a rate guide that’s regularly updated.
 Gravy for the Brain does too.
 Actors see these as something of a gold standard, although the rates aren’t frequently adhered to.
 At the very least, it’s a starting point for negotiation.
-It also details and specifies all the different types of usage are also clearly detailed and specified.
+It also details and specifies all the different types of usage.

 While some voice-casting platforms make the copyright conundrum a non-issue by transferring all rights to the client as part of the agreement with the voice actors on their roster, Voice123 hasn’t.
 We’re facilitators.
 Voice actors and clients do the negotiations.